 There are multiple ways to determine the EM version:

-Solution Manager 7.1 discovers the version and displays it in Basic Configuration.
+2 SAP Solution Manager discovers the version and displays it in Basic Configuration.

 Depending on the OS there are different locations where you adapt the Java VM parameters.

 Adapt the file <EM_HOME>/bin/EMService.conf.
 The properties wrapper.java.additional.<number> contain the Java parameters.
 Java heap size is specified in parameters wrapper.java.maxmemory and wrapper.java.initmemory.

 Adapt the file Introscope_Enterprise_Manager.lax in the EM home directory.
 Property lax.nl.java.option.additional contains all JVM parameters.
 For Java heap size see Java parameter -Xmx and -Xms.

 In case the EM crashes with OutOfMemory (OOM) it makes sense to analyze the Garbage Collections (GC) in more detail.
 So setting additional java parameters

 With java parameter -Xloggc:gc.log the GC output is redirected from file em.log to a dedicated file gc.log.

 The parameter -XX:+HeapDumpOnOutOfMemoryError is useful to trigger automatically a heap dump in case of OOM.